 Long-horizon data for long-horizon models

 Frontier labs are spending billions on handcrafted RL environments hoping to lengthen the task horizon to general intelligence.
-Meanwhile, a billion people produce months-long trajectories of economically valuable digital work.
-We capture that data as action-annotated screencasts and use it to behaviour-clone models towards longer task horizons.
+Meanwhile, a billion people produce months-long trajectories of economically valuable digital work: Data that can be used to behaviour-clone models towards longer task horizons.
+We believe that if you want models to work on tasks for weeks and months at a time, you must train them on trajectories that span months.

-While crowd-cast gives us paired screencasts and input logs from highly productive participants, often spanning months of work on single projects, it is still limited in breadth.
+We previously started capturing that data as screencasts with synchronized keylogs and mouse movement using crowd-cast.
+While crowd-cast yields data from highly productive participants, often spanning months of work on single projects, it is still limited in breadth.

-The internet contains thousands of hours of unlabeled screencasts across more professions, applications and operating systems.
-To use them for behaviour-cloning, we first need to recover the actions behind the frames.
-We start with an inverse dynamics model trained on crowd-cast, and use it to action-label all 600 hours of AGI-CAST.
-We openly release that annotated dataset alongside the model.
+At the same time, the internet contains thousands of hours of unlabeled screencasts across diverse professions, applications and operating systems.
+To use that data for behaviour-cloning, we first need to recover the actions behind frames.
+As a first step towards unlocking internet-scale screencasts, we train an inverse dynamics model on crowd-cast data, and use it to action-label all 600 hours of AGI-CAST, a dataset of unlabeled long-horizon screencasts.
+We openly release that annotated dataset alongside our model.

 2